ToniWonKanobi/theoveranalyzed.net/posts/2015/2/12/the-evolving-notification.md

 Ever since having an iPhone, I have painstakingly curated my notifications.
 For the most part, they are turned off.
 I don't ever use Notification Center, and rely more on Lock Screen notifications or app icon badges for select apps instead.
 Pop down / Alert notifications are disabled as well.
 Why?
 Because I hate being bothered when I'm doing something, and I hate having that nagging feeling of "Oh, something just made noise in my pocket.
 I wonder if I should check it?"

 Apple Watch will be a huge paradigm shift.
-Instead of being beholden to my phone, always having to take it out of my pocket, invoke the display, and then decide if the notification is worth an action,[^1] Apple Watch can tell me, with one glance, whether the notification is worth my attention *at that moment.* Boom.
+Instead of being beholden to my phone, always having to take it out of my pocket, invoke the display, and then decide if the notification is worth an action,[^ac] Apple Watch can tell me, with one glance, whether the notification is worth my attention *at that moment.* Boom.

-[^1]: If ever there were a "First World Problem" song, this would be the time to sing it.
+[^ac]: If ever there were a "First World Problem" song, this would be the time to sing it.